snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

   flatMap (_.toOption)
 {% endhighlight %}

-*Note that the `EventTransformer` was written to convert Snowplow enriched events into a format suitable for ingesting directly into ElasticSearch, as part of our real-time flow.
-The same transformation makes the data easy to work with in Spark.*
+Note that the `EventTransformer` was originally written to convert Snowplow enriched events into a format suitable for [ingesting directly into ElasticSearch] [es-sink], as part of our real-time flow.
+The same transformation makes the data easy to work with in Spark.

 The data now looks like: